skilesare/immortality/a_new_constitution/article_vii.md

 the mother's life is endagered to an abnormal degree by continuing the pregnancy.

-the mother is a minor under the age of 18 and can demostrate ignorance of the pregnancy before 25 weeks of gestation.
+the mother is a minor under the age of 18.

+the mother can demostrate ignorance of the pregnancy before 25 weeks of gestation.

 the pregnancy resulted from a unwanted sexual event and the mother was ignorant of the pregnancy before 25 weeks of gestation.

 Right XIX

 A citizen willing to enter into a trade or provide a service who forfiets all limits of liability and who publically makes known to all parties in a transaction their intent to practice without limited liability shall enjoy the right to practice without the regulation or restriction of any government, national or state; but must pay any levied excises, imposts, duties, or taxes levied on that trade or service as is consistant throughout the union.
 This right shall not extend to any partnership, group, corporation, or joint stock company.

+Right XX

+A citizen shall, when voting for elected office, have the opportunity to rank choices for office in such a way that if their higher choice is eleminated from competition via an instant runoff, their next choice shall recieve their vote; and shall be allowed to specify candidates for which they wish to never have their vote cast for such that if all preferred candidates are eliminated, their vote may be cast for no one.
+This right shall extend to all elections at any level of public government.

 Section 6.